IgniteUI/igniteui-docfx/en/components/avatar.md

 })
 export class AppModule {}
 ```
-Now that you have the Ignite UI for Angular Avatar module imported, you can start with a basic configuration of the `igx-avatar` and its panels.
+Now that you have the Ignite UI for Angular Avatar module imported, you can start with a basic configuration of the `igx-avatar` component.

 Alternatively, as of `16.0.0` you can import the `IgxAvatarComponent` as a standalone dependency.